trulysimple/tsargp/packages/tsargp/README.md

 try {
   const parser = new ArgumentParser(options);
-  await parser.validate(); // validate the option definitions (you can skip this in production) const values = await parser.parse(); // use this to get the options' values
+  const values = await parser.parse(); // use this to get the options' values
   // await parser.parseInto(myValues); // use this to fill an existing object or class instance } catch (err) {